Papercutz

 The band had an hiatus so Bruno could pursue other musical endeavours such as movie scoring and news of a comeback appeared by fall of 2016.
 Coming back to shows, special dates were announced such as Further Future festival on the Moapa band of Paiute Indians and in October 2016 they were confirmed to play at the 31st edition of Eurosonic Noorderslag in Groningen, Netherlands.
 In 2017 the band released a new well received EP Trust/Surrender and started touring playing shows and festivals through 2018 to 2019 with dates in the U.S. Europe, Iceland and Japan in early 2020 debuting the release of their new full-length album King Ruiner in March 2020 which was produced in NYC with recordings from guest singers Catarina Miranda, Ferri and Lia Bilinsk in Portugal, Germany and Japan.

-Due to the COVID-19 pandemic the band focused on playing in their home country and returned to shows throughout US, Europe and Asia in 2022 announcing a new album for 2024 recorded in Portugal and Iceland.
+Due to the COVID-19 pandemic the band focused on playing in their home country and returned to shows throughout US, Europe and Asia in 2022 announcing a new album recorded in Portugal and Iceland.

+Throughout 2023-2024, the band performed at historical venues across the country, alongside multiple engagements with overseas orchestras, which led to increased international recognition and new creative collaborations.
+This period marked a significant turning point in their career, as they expanded their artistic reach beyond their usual electronic pop register, successfully bridging contemporary music with orchestral traditions.
+By reinterpreting their catalog for symphonic arrangements, the band reached new audiences and garnered critical acclaim for their innovative approach to genre fusion.

+The experience not only strengthened their presence in the global music scene but also opened doors to future projects with renowned conductors and cultural institutions, opportunities that eventually led to new performances across Europe and Asia, including appearances at major festivals and concert halls in France, South Korea, and Japan.
+Among the highlights was a special performance at Expo Osaka, featuring a collaboration that includes both Portuguese and Japanese musicians, celebrating a unique fusion of musical traditions from both cultures.